observablehq/plot/docs/marks/rule.md

 ```
 :::

-Rules can also be used for visually grouping, such as in the [dot plot](./dot.md) below showing the decline of *The Simpsons*.
+Rules can be used to connect graphical elements, such as in the [dot plot](./dot.md) below showing the decline of *The Simpsons*.
 The rules indicate the extent (minimum and maximum) for each season, computed via the [group transform](../transforms/group.md), while a red line shows the median rating trend.

 :::plot defer
 ```js